Eventuous/docs/content/docs/subscriptions/basics/index.md

 {{% /alert %}}

 The diagnostic name of the handler is used to distinguish logs in traces coming from a subscription per individual handler.

+Normally Eventuous uses either the `BaseEventHandler` abstract base class.
+For specific implementations, you'd either use a built-in handler provided by a projection (like MongoDB projection), or the `EventHandler` abstract base class.

 ### Consume context